cloudfoundry/bosh-google-cpi-release/docs/bosh/README.md

 # Deploy BOSH on Google Cloud Platform

-These instructions walk  you through deploying a BOSH Director on Google Cloud Platform using manual networking.
+These instructions walk you through deploying a BOSH Director on Google Cloud Platform using manual networking and a network that allows private IP addresses with outbound Internet access provided by a NAT instance.

 ## Overview
 Here are a few important facts about the architecture of the BOSH deployment you will create in this guide: